 When a contract establishes a “unit price" for work done, with only an estimate of the total, excess work may be paid for without regard to the 15 percent limitation in sub.
 (1c).
 Gottschalk Bros., Inc. v.
 City of Wausau, 56 Wis.
 2d 848

 , 203 N.W.2d 140

 A mayor may not veto council action or inaction on public works contracts.
-Sturzl Const.
-Co., Inc. v.
+Sturzl Construction Co. v.
 City of Green Bay, 88 Wis.
 2d 403

 , 276 N.W.2d 771

 A city cannot waive liquidated damages under sub.
 (3).
-The award, acceptance, and execution of public contracts is discussed.
+Discussing the award, acceptance, and execution of public contracts.
 City of Merrill v.
-Wenzel Brothers, Inc. 88 Wis.
+Wenzel Brothers, Inc., 88 Wis.
 2d 676

 , 277 N.W.2d 799